bmndc/nokia-leo/README.md

 ```
 sudo -H pip3 install pyusb pyserial capstone keystone-engine docopt
 ```
 3. Switch your phone to EDL mode and connect it to your computer.
+Either:
-  - From the turned on state, turn on debugging mode on your phone by dialing `*#*#33284#*#*`, connect it to your computer and type `adb reboot edl` in a command-line window.
+  - if your phone is on, turn on debugging mode on your phone by dialing `*#*#33284#*#*`, connect it to your computer and type `adb reboot edl` in a command-line window.
-  - From the turned off state, hold down `*` and `#` at the same time while inserting the USB cable to the phone.
+  - if your phone is off, hold down `*` and `#` at the same time while inserting the USB cable to the phone.

 In both cases, the phone's screen should blink with a 'enabled by KaiOS' logo then become blank.
 This is normal behaviour letting you know you're in EDL mode and you can proceed.